BattleJudge/ojFE/README.md

-##The interface needs to be configured in the following files
+The interface needs to be configured in the following files -- main.js\
-main.js\
 ![](./img/main1.png)
 ![](./img/main2.png)